arrow-time/Multiplicative-Entropy-in-Simulation-of-Complex-Systems/README.md

 Each unit has a quantifiable numerical value (such as energy, resource quantity, population size, etc.).
 The total sum of numerical values in the system is conserved (the sum of all unit values is fixed).
 Evolution rule: Flow or exchange exists between units, and the direction of flow is from high-value units to low-value units.
+The numerical value carried by each unit must be unitized, i.e., expressed as an integer multiple greater than 1 of the basic unit.

 Under these conditions, multiplicative entropy increases monotonically as the system's numerical values evolve toward a uniform distribution.
 This monotonicity is not assumed but is a mathematical necessity: as long as values flow from high places to low places, the product increases.